isomerpages/moe-acsi/_talent-development/ACH/Frequently Asked Questions.md

 <p>If a Singaporean ACH student remains passionate about the humanities, application to the HSP will be a natural next step when they move on to Year 5.
 It is our hope that the ACH programme will benefit students who are keen to take up the HSP.</p>
 <p><strong>12.</strong> <strong>How are the Humanities subjects differentiated?</strong></p>
 <p>Please refer to the respective subject brochures found in the&nbsp;<a rel="noopener" target="_blank" href="https://www.acsindep.moe.edu.sg/talent-development/accelerated-class-for-humanities-ach/subjects-offered/">Subjects Offered</a>&nbsp;section.</p>
-<p><strong>13.
-What is the mentoring programme?</strong></p>
-<p>The mentoring programme is a two-year mentoring programme that is available to ACH students and provides academic support, and coaching by the Year 5 and 6 students of the Humanities Scholarship Programme (HSP).
-When a student joins the ACH in Year 3, he will be assigned to a Year 5 student who is in the HSP.
-There will be scheduled mentoring sessions during which the senior students will make themselves available to offer academic advice and assistance.</p>